MAYA ROCKEYMOORE, PhD, DIRECTOR

-CRAIG MOSCETTI, M.P.H., SENIOR ASSOCIATE, POLICY AND PROGRAMS
+CRAIG MOSCETTI, MPH, HEALTH POLICY AND RESEARCH FELLOW

 Craig Moscetti is the senior associate for policy and programs for Leadership for Healthy Communities, where he provides research and analysis on policy issues related to healthy eating, active living and childhood obesity prevention.

 Prior to joining Leadership for Healthy Communities, Craig worked for governmental and non-governmental organizations on public health and international development policy and advocacy.
 Craig has also consulted for several international organizations conducting research, policy analysis and partnership development.
 His recent work with one international organization focused on developing innovative public-private partnerships to address chronic diseases.